ekrosalee/SpeechDataProcessingPipeline/README.md

 This step involves getting automatic speech-to-text transcriptions and speech timing alignments using APIs that are publicly available online.

 For timing data, you can either use Chronset to get speech onset latencies, or MFA to get onset + timing measures for multi-word utterances.
-See below for details.

-## Step 2a.
-Get transcriptions and onset data (using Chronset)

 Download the FastTranscribeAlign.zip file, unzip it, and upload the unzipped folder to your Google Drive directly under My Drive